colored-dye/seL4_LS1046A/README.md

 LS1046A uses a common GIC-400, which implements whe GICv2 architecture.

-According to the DTS, the maximum interrupt number is 160.
-Temporarily let `MAX_IRQ=162`.
+I search on GitHub for keyword "GIC_SPI 16x", according to DTS I found, the maximum interrupt number is 169.
+Temporarily let `MAX_IRQ=169`.

 `NUM_PPI=32`.